Hydrothermal vent: Discovery and exploration

 In early 2013, the deepest known hydrothermal vents were discovered in the Caribbean Sea at a depth of almost 5000 m.

 Oceanographers are studying the volcanoes and hydrothermal vents of the Juan de Fuca mid ocean ridge where tectonic plates are moving away from each other.

 Hydrothermal vents and other geothermal manifestations are currently being explored in the Bahía de Concepción, Baja California Sur, Mexico.

 Distribution

 Hydrothermal vents are distributed along the Earth's plate boundaries, although they may also be found at intra-plate locations such as hotspot volcanoes.
 As of 2009 there were approximately 500 known active submarine hydrothermal vent fields, with about half visually observed at the seafloor and the other half suspected from water column indicators and/or seafloor deposits.
-The InterRidge program office hosts a global database for the locations of known active submarine hydrothermal vent fields.